FACTION BRIEF

 Logistical Ally

-The handwritten courier network provides secure communications that no digital surveillance can intercept.
-The Pilgrims' operational security depends on analog methods.
+The handwritten courier network provides surveillance-proof communications.
+No digital interception possible.
+The Pilgrims' operational security depends on analog methods in a world that has mostly forgotten they exist.

 The Ferrymen